Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Experiments

 \subsection{Single image results}

 Quantitative results for single image predictions are provided in \cref{tab:quant_single_img}.
 On both synthetic and real data, our image model performs better than the two baselines, with our video model trailing close behind.
-We attribute the discrepancy between both versions to the capacity of the respective models (12B parameters for image vs 5B parameters for video) and to the optimization for both quality and time consistency of the video model.
-The metrics from 4D Lighting for Infinigen differ from the numbers reported in \citet{4DLighting} since we sample a new set of scenes and spheres.
-The metrics confirm that our method is better for predicting total illuminance (from the RMSE), accurate geometry (from SI-RMSE and SSIM), and better colors (from angular error).
-DiffusionLight, predicting a single HDRI for each scene, cannot adapt to the 3D locations of the spheres' placements, as reflected in the lower scores.
-As for real scenes, our method achieves better or equal (for video) results than 4D Lighting, showing strong generalization to real images.
+We attribute the discrepancy between both versions to the capacity of the respective models (12B vs 5B parameters for image vs video) and to the optimization for both quality and time consistency of the video model.
+The metrics from 4D Lighting for Infinigen differ from the numbers reported in \cite{4DLighting} since we sample a new set of scenes and spheres.
+The metrics confirm that \themethod better predicts total illuminance (from the RMSE), accurate geometry (from SI-RMSE and SSIM), and better colors (from angular error).
+DiffusionLight does not adapt to the 3D locations of the spheres, as reflected in the lower scores.
+In real scenes, \themethod achieves better or equal (for video) results than 4D Lighting, showing strong generalization to real images.
+Our method also performs strongly on outdoor scenes as shown in metrics from the Laval Outdoor dataset.

 Visual samples from the predictions, shown in \cref{fig:single_im_qualitative}, visually demonstrate the higher quality reflections in comparison to 4D Lighting and the better HDR predictions, particularly when looking at the glossy highlights.